hltcoe/stretcher/README.md

 ### Zip File
 A single zip file can be used as a source.
-The files in the zip file must be named id.comm
+The files in the zip file must be named id.comm Modifications to the zip file while running are unlikely to be reflected in the served communications.

 ## Filters
 A filter runs immediately after loading a communication from the file system.